morewings/cra-template-quickstart-redux/README.md

 - `yarn eject`.
 Exposes content of `react-script` package

-- `yarn lint`.
+- `yarn lint:js`.
 Lints project files according to eslint rules, see below.
 Typical use case: continuous integration environments, Travis, CircleCI, etc.

-- `yarn fix`.
+- `yarn fix:js`.
 Same as `yarn lint`, but also fixes errors, when possible.
 Typical use case: local development environment, git hooks.

-Due to CRA template limitations (we can change only `scripts` and `dependencies` inside generated `package.json`) all confifguration is done by adding config files where possible.
+Due to CRA template limitations (we can change only `scripts` and `dependencies` inside generated `package.json`) all configuration is done by adding config files where possible.
 Also no `devDependencies` for now, sorry.

 ## Redux configuration